 - Single-Hung Window: A single-hung window has two vertical sashes like a double-hung window, but only the bottom sash slides up and down.
 The top sash remains fixed.
 The design of a single-hung window is classic simplicity, and minimal moving parts make them a winner for weather-resistance.

 - Bay Window: A bay window features a large central window surrounded by two angled casement or double-hung windows.
 Ever stylish and dignified, bay windows complement traditional and rustic home designs, but they are technical to install, often requiring structural upgrades.
 With their large aperture, bay windows let lots of light through.

 - Sliding Sash Window: As the name suggests, a sliding sash window has two horizontal sashes that slide from side to side on a track.
 These windows have a vintage, yet modern look.
 This design works well for large windows.
 Sliding sash windows let a good amount of fresh air into the home, and sashes can be removed for easy cleaning.

 - Awning Window: An awning window is similar to a casement window, but has a hinge on the top rather than the side.
 They make for an intriguing exterior element.
 Awning windows increase airflow, while preventing debris and weather from entering the home.
 They also let more natural light in.

-- Fixed Window: A fixed window is one or multiple panes of glass set permanently in place within the frame, and it does not open.
-Fixed is probably the most modern window design — bare-boned and non-ornamental.
-Fixed windows improve a home’s energy efficiency, since they don’t let air in or out.
+- Picture Window: A picture window (also known as fixed glass) is one or multiple panes of glass set permanently in place within the frame, and it does not open.
+The picture window is probably the most modern window design — bare-boned and non-ornamental.
+Picture windows improve a home’s energy efficiency since they don’t let air in or out.

 - Bow Window: A bow window is four or more panes integrated into a curved home design.
 They’re ideal for reading nooks and sunny sitting areas but as with bay windows, the bow style requires extra construction.